 Professor Judd B. Kessler received a B.A. in Economics from Harvard University in 2004, an M.Phil. in Economics from Cambridge University in 2005, and his Ph.D. in Business Economics from Harvard University in 2011.
-In his research, Kessler uses a combination of laboratory and field experiments to answer questions in Public Economics and Market Design.
+In his research, Kessler uses a combination of laboratory and field experiments to answer questions in Public Economics, Behavioral Economics, and Market Design.
 He investigates the economic and psychological forces that motivate individuals to contribute to public goods inside and outside the workplace, with applications including organ donation, worker effort, and charitable giving.
 He also investigates market design innovations, placing particular emphasis on bringing market design from theory to practice, with applications including course allocation and priority systems for organ allocation.
 His research has appeared in general interest journals including the American Economic Review, the Quarterly Journal of Economics, the Proceedings of the National Academy of Sciences, and Management Science.
 In 2012, Kessler was named one of Forbes Magazine’s “30 under 30” in Law and Policy.

 For a current list of my publications and working papers, please visit my personal website.

 Abstract: Prior research from the last three decades suggests that fairness plays an important role in economic transactions.
 However, the vast majority of this evidence investigates behavior in a full-information environment.
 We develop a new experimental paradigm that nests the widely used Ultimatum Game to show that the role of fairness in economic transactions depends fundamentally on the information structure.
 We find that when transacting agents are less informed, inequality increases.
 In the absence of information, proposers give less-fair offers, consistent with their belief probability that responders will accept them.
 On the other hand, responders reject these less fair offers when proposers have information, suggesting a role for social image concerns and intentions.